Electrolytes Explained: Sodium vs Potassium vs Magnesium (When Each Matters)

 Potassium

-Cellular electrical balance and muscle function
+Cellular electrical balance and muscle/nerve signaling.

 Magnesium